Tossan99/absolut-zero/README.md

 - **Django:** Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.
 - **Crispy Forms:** Django-crispy-forms is an application that helps to manage Django forms.
 It allows adjusting forms' properties (such as method, send button or CSS classes) on the backend without having to re-write them in the template.
-- **Summernote:** Summernote is a lightweight, open-source WYSIWYG (What You See Is What You Get) text editor for web development.
-It allows users to easily create and customize rich-text content on websites, providing a user-friendly interface for text editing and formatting.
 - **Bootstrap v5.0:** Bootstrap is a free, open source front-end development framework for the creation of websites and web apps.
 Designed to enable responsive development of mobile-first websites, Bootstrap provides a collection of syntax for template designs.
-- **Cloudinary:** A cloud-based media management platform used for storing and serving images in the Blog Collective project.
+- **AWS:** A cloud-based media management platform used for storing and serving images in the E-commerce project.

 ### Database